Timendus/chipcode/fonts/thumby/README.md

       * The margin between characters for fixed width fonts.
 Defaults to 1.
         Ignored for variable width fonts.

+Exceptions:

+  * `OSError` 'Font file not found'
+    * Will be raised when the given font path could not be resolved to a font file as an absolute path or as a path relative to any entry in `sys.path`.

 #### `drawText(string, xPos:int, yPos:int, color:int = 1, xMax:int = None, yMax:int = None)`

 Draw a string within the square defined by (xPos, yPos) and (xMax, yMax), in